I am thinking of a duck.

 Communicating effectively is hard in a fundamental way.
 I believe that grasping why it’s hard makes it easier to appreciate when you hear or are heard, when you know or are known, when you are strengthening a community and that community is strengthening you… and when you receive a 10-minute long voice note.

-By the way, what did you name the duck?
+What did you name the duck?